Pinsplash/halflife2chaos/README.md

 ## Installation
 Put the `hl2chaos` folder into `Steam/steamapps/sourcemods/`.
 The path to `gameinfo.txt` should be `Steam/steamapps/sourcemods/hl2chaos/gameinfo.txt`.
 Do the same with the `ep1chaos` and `ep2chaos` folders if you wish to play Chaos in Episode One/Two.
 In all places in this guide, replace "hl2chaos" with "ep1chaos" or "ep2chaos" if using Episode One/Two.
 Restart Steam for the mod(s) to appear in your library.

-When running you will be prompted to download `Source SDK Base 2013 Singleplayer` if you don't have it already.
+When running, you will be prompted to download `Source SDK Base 2013 Singleplayer` if you don't have it already.
 This is normal.
 Download it, then right click on it and go to `Properties...`, `BETAS`, and change the dropdown from `None` to `upcoming - upcoming`.
 Changing this setting will prevent immediate crashes.

 For Episode One/Two, you must copy the map (.bsp) files from your installation of Episode One/Two.
 The mod may attempt to load maps without this step, but there will be issues.
 To do this go to `Steam/steamapps/common/Half-Life 2/___/maps/`.
 Fill in the blank with which game you want to copy maps for:
 * **hl2** for Half-Life 2